 With a germination percentage of 50.00%, the control group, T10 (Normal water), demonstrated that, in ideal circumstances, Cassia fistula seeds have a modest level of natural germ inability.
 This result implies that the species has a natural capacity for germination, which pre-treatments can greatly enhance.

-With germination percentages of 46.66% and 43.33%, respectively, T1 (GA₃ 250 ppm) and T5 (H₂SO₄ 500 ppm) showed moderate results.
+With germination percentages of 46.66 and 43.33%, respectively, T1 (GA₃ 250 ppm) and T5 (H₂SO₄ 500 ppm) showed moderate results.
 These numbers suggest that although the treatments were beneficial, the optimal levels were more effective than lower or intermediate amounts.
-Conversely, the germination percentages of T6 (H₂SO₄ 700 ppm) and T9 (KNO₃ 6%) were significantly lower at 36.66% and 30.00%, respectively.
+Conversely, the germination percentages of T6 (H₂SO₄ 700 ppm) and T9 (KNO₃ 6%) were significantly lower at 36.66 and 30.00%, respectively.
 T6's subpar performance raises the possibility that an excessive acid concentration damaged the seed coat and embryo, preventing normal development.
 Similarly, osmotic stress brought on by a high potassium nitrate concentration might have decreased seed viability.

-T8 (KNO₃ 4%) and T7 (KNO₃ 2%) showed the lowest germination rates, with 30.00% and 33.33%, respectively.
+T8 (KNO₃ 4%) and T7 (KNO₃ 2%) showed the lowest germination rates, with 30.00 and 33.33%, respectively.
 KNO₃ is known to overcome physiological dormancy in many species, although in this instance, its concentration and application time might not have been ideal.

 🟦 T1–T3 (GA₃ Treatments): Gibberellic acid at 250 ppm, 500 ppm, and 700 ppm